-One particularly important application of public key cryptography is general-purpose encryption.
+One particularly important application of public key cryptography is key transport (i.e. public key encryption of a symmetric key.).
 NIST intends to standardize at least one algorithm which enables semantically secure encryption with respect to adaptive chosen ciphertext attack (This property is generally denoted IND-CCA2 security in academic literature.)